What is Robinhood?

 RobinHood is a classic example of overnight success and demonstrates the market demand for accessible trading applications.

-By 2018, RobinHood’s users had doubled from the previous year.
+By 2018, Robinhood’s users had doubled from the previous year.
 They also completed a Series D funding round of $363 million, which brings it to its current valuation.
-Currently, Robinhood says that it has 4 million users.
+Currently, Robinhood says that it has 13 million users (updated in October of 2020).

 Free lunches: How is Free-trading Making Money?